 Label Items if Possible

-Lots of volunteers will be on hand to help with moving in your items.
-Labeling your bins and bags with your last name and room number will help ensure they are brought to the correct room.
+Labeling your bins and bags with your last name and room number will help ensure they not mixed up with anyone else's items.

 Move-in day can be challenging for families who are emotional about bringing a loved one to college.
 A little bit of patience with our staff, volunteers, and your families will go a long way.

 Late August can be hot in the New River Valley.
 Make sure you are hydrated and not overdoing it right before classes start or before a long drive home.